-The surrender will run for two weeks from today until Sunday 26 November 2017, and will give members of the public the opportunity to safely dispose of a firearm locally by taking it to Malinsgate Police Station in Telford or Shrewsbury Police Station.
+The surrender will run for two weeks from today until Sunday 4 August – giving members of the public the opportunity to safely dispose of a firearm by handing it in at a local police station.

-During the last surrender in 2014, more than 6000 items were handed into police nationally.
+During the last surrender in 2017, more than 9,000 items were handed into police nationally.
 These included hand guns, rifles, shotguns, antique (obsolete calibre) guns and imitation firearms, as well as ammunition.
-Within West Mercia, 323 weapons were handed into local stations, the vast majority of these were not being used for criminal use.
+Across West Mercia, 228 weapons were handed into local stations.

-Ahead of the surrender, Chief Inspector Mark Colquhoun said: “Compared with other areas of the country we don’t have a significant gun problem, but we are keen to support this national campaign to help keep our communities safe.
+Ahead of the surrender, Superintendent Mel Crowther said: “Compared with other areas of the country we don’t have a significant gun problem, but we are keen to support this national campaign to help keep our communities safe.
 The whole aim is to remove any firearms that could potentially be used in a crime from public circulation.